lucereal/web3kit/DEVTASKS.md

 - add doc with desc for each part of app
 - add simplified web3 backend with SC
 - add webhook directory
-- add SC types package
+- (done) add SC types package
 - setup frontend
+- set up for deploying to base